danhunsaker/angular-dynamic-forms/README.md

 * [Frank Linehan][] for leading me in [the right direction][directive].
 * [K. Scott Allen][] for the [file input directive][filedirective] and the [FileReader service][fileservice] adapted for use here.
+* [Joel Hooks][] for pointing out that the LGPL is too strong for this kind of project, and that a monolithic piece of code like version 0.0.0 makes very little sense in an MVVM environment.

 Issues And Assistance
 ---------------------